Cardamom is a spice with a distinctive green seed-like shape often found in Japanese supermarkets.

 It is said that cardamom was acquired by the Vikings when they raided the city of Constantinople (now Istanbul, Turkey) and brought it to their homeland, the Scandinavian peninsula.

 Cardamom in Nordic Cuisine

-Cardamom is used for its mellow aroma in a wide variety of dishes, from familiar curries to meat dishes, stews, and ethnic cuisines.
+Cardamom is used for its mellow aroma in various dishes, from familiar curries to meat dishes, stews, and ethnic cuisines.

-In Scandinavia, cardamom is often used not only in regular home cooking but especially in baking.
+In Scandinavia, cardamom is often used in regular home cooking and especially in baking.